alanbchristie/PyKubePressureCooker/README.md

 parameters exposed in the template.

-To run the app within OpenShift (this example uses minishift) you need To give cluster-admin to the default service account, this is because you need to allow the application container to create Pods.
+To run the app within OpenShift (this example uses minishift) you need to give `cluster-admin` to the `default` service account, this is because you need to allow the application container to create Pods.

-To do this run the following command as the `system:admin` user in the `pressure-pot` project...
+To do this run the following command as the `system:admin` user in a `pressure-pot` project...

     $ eval $(minishift oc-env)
     $ oc login -u admin